rathmerdominik/HammerBot/README.md

 You will also have to put owner IDs in there.
 Normally that would be your discord ID or the IDs of your staff.

-You can also configure the warning log level inside there as well with [these](https://docs.python.org/3/library/logging.html#logging-levels) values
+It is also possible to configure the warning log level inside the config file with [these](https://docs.python.org/3/library/logging.html#logging-levels) values

 In case you need a different log formatting you can use [these](https://docs.python.org/3/library/logging.html#logging-levels) formatting options in the config